liscovich/functional-specs/popper_functional_specifications.md

 **Our Story** is a static About page.
 Its contents will be discussed later.

-**Experiments Library** is a dynamic page on the Popper Research Site that allows researchers to browse experiments, and will be discussed later.
+**Experiments** is a dynamic page on the Popper Research Site that allows researchers to browse experiments, and will be discussed later.

 Log In with GitHub and Sign Up were discussed in the previous section, Accounts. <!---internal link--> The Sign Up button disappears once the user is logged in.
 The Log In with GitHub button is replaced with the user's full name and a dropdown navigation bar that allows the user to view profile <!---link-->or log out.